On This Page:

 External tool allow students to interact with certain learning resources and activities on other web sites.
 For example, you can link to OWL or to learning materials from a publisher.
 To setup an external tool instance, a tool provider which supports LTI (Learning Tools Interoperability) is required.
 The tool provider should be able to provide instructions on how to configure the external tool for their site.
 To link to a UMass Amherst OWL course, see Link from Moodle to Your Owl Course.

-Chat allows course members to hold real-time, text-based conversations with other course members.
+Chat activity allows course members to hold real-time, text-based conversations with other course members.
 Multiple chat rooms can be set up for the same course.
 See Add a Chat Activity in Moodle.

 Database activity allows the teacher and/or students to build, display and search a bank of records.
 The instructor designs the format and structure of these entries which can include images, files, URLs, numbers, text, etc. See Add a Database Activity to Moodle.